zaltic287/Devops-Resilience_test_Automation/README.md

 # Devops Resilience test Automation

-# Playbook Ansible : Deletion of a Kubernetes Pod

 ## Description

 This Ansible playboook is used to delete a pod in a kubernetes cluster based on a given filter.